 It is important to note that the savings outlined here are not strictly from the mitigation of emissions from manure management.
-Each of these practices allow for reduced methane emissions, but also provides additional savings through carbon sequestration with waste solids.
+Each of these practices allow for reduced methane emissions, but also provides additional savings through carbon sequestration with reutilization of organic materials for soil carbon enhancements.
 This highlights the synergies that exist within this sector to achieve multiple benefits through enhanced management practices.